Overview and background

 Note: Only the aforementioned cameras are supported

-Connect your mobile device to the WiFi generated by the Ricoh Theta camera.
-Once your device is connected to its WiFi, open the camera option within Fieldwire in your tasks, the Photos page, or the Link markup tool on a plan.
+Connect your mobile device to the WiFi network generated by the Ricoh Theta camera.
+Once your device is connected to the WiFi network, open the camera option within Fieldwire in the desired task, the Photos page, or the Photo hyperlink markup tool on a plan.

-With the camera open, select the 360º option.
+While the camera is open, select the 360º option.
+On Android, you can locate the 360º option from the top-right drop-down menu.
 On the iOS app, this icon appears in the bottom right corner of the camera screen.
-On Android, you can locate the 360º option from the top right drop-down menu.

-After selecting the 360º option, you will see a new window pop up titled "360º Photos."
+After selecting the 360º option, you will see a pop-up titled "360º Photos."
 Fieldwire will then connect to the 360º camera.
-If Fieldwire does not connect, you will see an error message appear with some suggestions on how to connect your device successfully.
+If Fieldwire does not connect, you will see an error message that appears with some suggestions on how to successfully connect your device.

-Once Fieldwire and the 360º camera are successfully connected, take your 360º photo with the camera by pressing its button.
-This 360º photo will download into Fieldwire and you can either take additional photos or select "Done" (iOS) or "Back" (Android) to finish.
+Once the Ricoh Theta is successfully connected, take your 360º photo by pressing the shutter button on the Ricoh Theta Camera.
+Thee 360º photo you capture will push to Fieldwire and you can either take additional photos or select "Done" (iOS) or "Back" (Android) to finish.

-When the photo is uploaded, you will be able to view it on any platform once it has synced over via the internet.
+When the photo is uploaded, you can view it on any platform (Web and Mobile) once it has synced over.
 360º photos will have the appropriate 360º icon on their thumbnails, so you can easily distinguish regular photos from the 360º ones.
-When you click on the thumbnail to open the photo, you will be able to pan your device around in order to see the 360º photosphere.
+When you click on the thumbnail to open the photo, you will be able to pan your device around in order to see the 360º gyroscope.